microsoft/winget-cli/README.md

-# Welcome to the Windows Package Manager Client (aka winget.exe) repository
+# Windows Package Manager Client

-This repository contains the source code for the Windows Package Manager Client (aka winget.exe).
+This repository contains the source code for the Windows Package Manager Client.

 ![winget install wingetcreate](.github/images/WingetInstall.gif)

-The packages available to the client are in the [Community repo](https://github.com/microsoft/winget-pkgs).
+If you are new to the Windows Package Manager, you might want to [Explore the Windows Package Manager tool](https://docs.microsoft.com/learn/modules/explore-windows-package-manager-tool/?WT.mc_id=AZ-MVP-5004737).
+The packages available to the client are in the [Windows Package Manager Community Repository](https://github.com/microsoft/winget-pkgs).

 ## Installing The Client